 BENITO MUSSOLINI (1883-1945) Italy.
 Military and political leader.
 Fascist dictator of Italy from 1922-1943.
 Joined Hitler and Hirohito in Axis during World War II.
-Executed after trying to escape.
-(5)
+Executed after trying to escape. (on 5 lists)

 Benito Mussolini in Germany in 1938.

 JOHN MAYNARD KEYNES (1883-1946) UK.
 Economist.
 Developed Keynesian economics, which emphasized government spending.
-The General Theory of Employment, Interest and Money (1936).
-(4)
+The General Theory of Employment, Interest and Money (1936). (on 4 lists)

 John Maynard Keynes (right) with painter Duncan Grant.